top of page

 A powerlifting meet can last six to eight hours.
 You need to snack smart between squat, bench, and deadlift sessions.

-The best options are quick digesting carbohydrates such as rice cakes, pretzels, white bread with honey, or low fiber cereal bars.
-Small protein sources like whey shakes or low fat Greek yogurt can also help you feel balanced without weighing you down.
+Small protein sources like whey shakes or low-fat Greek yogurt can also help you feel balanced without weighing you down.

 Caffeine can be a useful tool, but timing matters.
 Save it for when you feel energy or focus dropping, rather than using it all in the morning.
+Avoid high-fat snacks such as chocolate, fried foods, or nuts, as well as anything new or untested.
+Meet day is not the time for experimentation.

 Hydration Strategy